redhat-developer/odo/docs/proposals/odo-deploy.md

     - Use BuildConfig to build and push a container image by using:
         - the source code in the user's workspace
         - dockerfile specified by the devfile
-        - tag generated based on project and internal registry details
+        - tag generated based on component and internal registry details
 - If the cluster does not support `BuildConfig`, switch to Kaniko:
     - Use Kaniko to build and push a container image by using:
         - the source code in the user's workspace